havah-project/goloop-havah/doc/chainscore.md

 ### isPlanetManager

-* Query if a specific address is a PlanetManager
+* Query if a specific address is a PlanetManager or not

 > Request